team-charls/jpegls-wic-codec/README.md

 Note \*\*: BGR images will be converted and saved as RGB.
 JPEG-LS provides no support to set a BGR color space in the SPIFF header.

-## Build Instructions
+## Manual Build Instructions

+Remark: to build this reprository Visual Studio 2022 17.12 or newer with the extension HeatWave for VS2022 installed is needed.

 1. Clone this repo, use clone --recurse-submodules to ensure the CharLS git submodule is also cloned correctly in your local git repository.
-2. Open Visual Studio 2022 17.8.0 or newer and open the jpeg-wic-codec.sln.
+2. Use Visual Studio open the jpegls-wic-codec.sln.
 Batch build all projects.
 3. Or use a Developer Command Prompt and run MSBuild in the root of the cloned repository.

 ## Installation